 - The prevalence of neonatal infection depends on the time during gestation that maternal infection takes place: rare in the first trimester, 6% in the second trimester and 67% of those in the third trimester.

-See the separate Hepatitis C article for further details.
+See the separate Hepatitis C article for further information.

-- No therapy has been shown to influence the neonatal transmission of hepatitis C virus.
+- No therapy has been shown to influence the neonatal transmission of HCV.

 - Interferon should not be used during pregnancy because of possible adverse effects on the fetus.